-- Being aware of CiC and PLAC in their classes and providing them with support and encouragement. - Preserving confidentiality where appropriate, and showing sensitivity and understanding. - Promoting the self-esteem of CiC and PLAC. - Actively seeking advice, guidance or training to: - Understand some of the typical issues CiC and PLAC may present, such as early years trauma and attachment disorder. - Learn how to respond appropriately to the behavioural challenges these may manifest as, adapting any general policies appropriately. - Being vigilant for any signs of: - o bullying or peer on peer abuse towards CiC or PLAC - o safeguarding issues which can impact particularly on CiC and PLAC.
+- Being aware of CiC and PLAC in their classes and providing them with support and encouragement. - Apply a relational approach to CIC and PLAC through developing a deep awareness of attachment theory and evidence-based trauma approaches to understand the young person's journey. - Preserving confidentiality where appropriate and showing sensitivity and understanding. - Promoting the self-esteem of CiC and PLAC. - Actively seeking advice, guidance or training to: - Understand some of the typical issues CiC and PLAC may present, such as early years trauma and attachment disorder. - Learn how to respond appropriately to the behavioural challenges these may manifest as, adapting any general policies appropriately. - Being vigilant for any signs of: - o bullying or peer on peer abuse towards CiC or PLAC. - o safeguarding issues which can impact particularly on CiC and PLAC.